hyperledger/besu-docs/docs/Tutorials/Merge-Testnet.md

 Install [Besu](../HowTo/Get-Started/Installation-Options/Install-Binaries.md) and
 [Teku](https://docs.teku.consensys.net/en/stable/HowTo/Get-Started/Installation-Options/Install-Binaries/).

-Ensure you meet the prerequisites for the option you use.
+Ensure you meet the prerequisites for the installation option you use.
 For example, you must have Java version 11–16 if using the Besu and Teku binary distributions.

 Ensure you meet the [system requirements for Besu on Mainnet](../HowTo/Get-Started/System-Requirements).